Basel Abbas / Ruanne Abou-Rahme10. Mar. 2023 – 28. May. 2023

 Basel Abbas and Ruanne Abou-Rahme: An echo buried deep deep down but calling still brings together key works jointly produced by the artists since they began collaborating in 2007 and is the first museum exhibition to survey their practice.
 It provides an opportunity to understand the breadth of their work—how it has developed over the last decade and a half across a range of mediums, including video, sound, installation and performance—while highlighting their contributions to the poetics of resistance, and the political as well as creative possibilities of the fragmentary.

-Central to their practice is an ongoing concern of how communities not only endure the consequences of oppressive political systems, including state sanctioned violence and colonialism, but also create potential within this context.
+Central to their practice is an ongoing concern of how communities not only endure the consequences of oppressive political systems, but also create potential within this context.
 Drawing upon a wide array of sources, from American feminist poet Adrienne Rich to Chilean writer Roberto Bolaño, they use the conditions of exclusion and brutality—an experience shared by many Palestinians—as tools for creating counternarratives that move beyond a politics of repair.

 These politics are revealed through subject matter and can also be detected through the form that their work takes.
 Learning from the sampling techniques prevalent in London’s Drum and Bass scene of the 1990s, Abbas and Abou-Rahme’s soundtracks feature archival material alongside electronic tracks.
 The layering of these audio materials, sampled and self-authored, result in a soundscape formed from a plurality of sources.
 In a parallel fashion, the videos that the artists create for installations, are often projected onto multiple, irregular surfaces, creating an immersive experience that does not cohere around a singular perspective, but instead offers multiple viewpoints simultaneously.